SandyRodger/launch_school_books/http_book.md

 - This encrypts the strings before they are sent on the network.
 - The encryption protocol is TLS (previously Secure Sockets Layer was used).
-- These protoicls use certificates to communicate with remote servers and exchange remote keys before data encryption happens.
+- These protocols use certificates to communicate with remote servers and exchange remote keys before data encryption happens.
 - You can look at these certificates by clicking on the https padlock:

 <p align="center">